Who are we?

 Laura says, “When I left college I lost all my social life and missed my friends.
 I was at home every evening.
 I started The Monday Night Club so we could get together, make new friends and have some fun!”

-Young people with learning disabilities are twice as likely not to be engaged in education, employment or training as those without.
+People with learning disabilities and autistic people are twice as likely not to be engaged in education, employment or training as those without.
 They are often isolated and spend a lot of time at home with parents, family or carers.

 We fill in the gaps when there is nothing to do.
 We organise activities in the evenings and at weekends.
 Our activities include discos, birthday parties, fancy dress parties, karaoke nights, talent shows, dance competitions, sport and games nights and live entertainment.
 We also have a football club that trains every week on Thursdays and a healthy lifestyles community kitchen that gets together on Saturdays.

 We go on day trips – we have visited Weston-super-Mare on the hottest day of the summer, Barry Island on summer weekends, West Midlands Safari Park, Cadbury’s World and, every year, The Swan Theatre Pantomime.